Self-Hosted Deployment

 For production deployments, use Docker Compose to run Motia with Redis:

-Configure Adapters in motia.config.ts
+Configure Redis in motia.config.ts

 Scaling Multiple Instances